 In 1992, Phil founded the Los Angeles Portable User Group and is the group’s President.
 It remains as one of the only Mac user groups in Southern California with monthly meetings.
 Phil was also one of the original five board members of the FileMaker Developers in Southern California Group (FMDiSC) and continues to contribute as a frequent speaker and as Topics Coordinator on occasion.
 He has also served as a Director and Vice-President of the former Los Angeles Macintosh Group, one of the largest computer user groups in the world in the 1990s.

 Clients Have Included

-Kaiser Permanente, Apple, Agron/Adidas, Toyota Land Cruisers (TLC), Animal Restaurant, Son of a Gun, Trois Mec, Lionsgate Entertainment, Ken Lindner & Associates, Skiermont Derby, UCLA, Stern Fisher Edwards, CBS Television, Quake City Caps, St. Germain Jeans, NYDJ, Sony Corporation of America, O’Shea Divine & Co, Santa Monica College, and several high-profile individuals in the entertainment industry both in front and behind the camera, among many others.
+Kaiser Permanente, Apple, Agron/Adidas, Toyota Land Cruisers (TLC) & ICON, Animal Restaurant, Son of a Gun, Trois Mec, Kieser Consulting, Skiermont Derby, LLP, Stern Fisher Edwards, Premiere TV, Lionsgate Entertainment, Ken Lindner & Associates, Lombard Graphics, Ferro-Concrete, UCLA, CBS Television, Quake City Caps, Rolled Steel, St. Germain Jeans, NYDJ, Sony Corporation of America, O’Shea Divine & Co, Santa Monica College, and several high-profile individuals in the entertainment industry and prominent government individuals, among many others.